Shakyamuni177te/The-Order-of-the-Mouse/README.md

 help of Daisy Lewis/Nox Oculus, without whom the continuation of this project would not be possible.

 ##Additional Info
 This repo contains basic narrative, RPG and graphical elements.
-Other repos will be created to house additional self-contained elements.
-A list of additional repos follows:

-<p>www.github.com/Shakyamuni177te/MasterOfButtons</p>
+However, production is currently taking place on the web-server directly, so this repo will not be updated or maintained for the time being.
+Everything will be properly open-sourced when it's done, don't worry :D.

-The final product will be found at
+The final product will be found at:

 http://www.orderofthemouse.co.uk